The Bankrate promise

 What is credit life insurance?

-Adding to the confusion, “credit life” is also a marketing slogan used with standard life insurance policies, with which agents suggest that regular life insurance is a way to pay off the mortgage.
+Adding to the confusion, “credit life” is also a marketing slogan sometimes used with standard life insurance policies, with which insurance agents might suggest that regular life insurance is a means to pay off a mortgage.
 According to Tim Gaspar, CEO of Gaspar Insurance in Encino, Calif., that slogan, which has no bearing on the nature of the policy, usually means the consumer will end up paying more.
 “If they’re in the market for life insurance and they hear that term, they should look elsewhere,” Gaspar says.

 Credit life insurance usually covers any remaining debt a borrower has on a large loan.
-In a typical policy, the borrower will pay a premium — often rolled into their monthly loan payment — that allows the lender to be paid in full in the event the borrower dies before the loan is paid off.
-Title to the underlying asset is then transferred free and clear to the borrower’s estate and, ultimately, to the beneficiaries of that estate.
-According to Lynch, it’s commonly offered with auto loans and home loans.
-For example, if you and your spouse own a home and owe on the mortgage for it when one of you dies, then your credit life insurance will cover the remaining debt on that mortgage.
+In a typical policy, the borrower will pay a premium — often rolled into their monthly loan payment — that allows the lender to be paid in full if the borrower dies before paying off the loan.
+The title to the underlying asset is then transferred free and clear to the borrower’s estate and, ultimately, to the estate’s beneficiaries.

 How much does credit life insurance cost?

-While credit life insurance rates will depend on the loan amount, these types of insurance policies can cost more than traditional life insurance.
-According to Protective, “There are three factors that typically determine the cost of a credit insurance policy: the loan amount, the type of credit, and the type of policy.”
+While credit life insurance rates will depend on the loan amount, these types of insurance policies typically cost more than traditional life insurance.
+Multiple factors impact how much a credit life insurance policy costs, including the type of credit, the type of policy and the loan amount.

 “It’s generally a little more with credit life insurance because there’s a greater risk associated with the product and that makes for higher premiums,” Lynch says.

-That higher risk comes into play because credit life insurance is what’s known as a guaranteed issue product, meaning that eligibility is based solely on your status as a borrower.
-Unlike most life insurance policies, the applicant won’t be asked to take a medical exam or disclose health details because what’s being insured is the balance of the loan, not the life of the borrower, says Lynch.
+Credit life insurance is perceived as a higher risk because it’s what is known as a guaranteed issue product, meaning that eligibility is based solely on your status as a borrower.
+Unlike most life insurance policies, the applicant does not need to take medical exam or disclose health details because what is being insured is the balance of the loan, not the life of the borrower, explains Lynch.

 Credit life insurance and taxes

-If you or your spouse were to pass away while holding a credit life insurance policy, the survivor would not be obligated to pay any taxes on the policy payout that covers the insured debt.
-For example, if a couple has a credit life policy on their home loan, and one of them passes away, the policy will remove their obligation to pay further on that loan.
-This process will not require them to pay any taxes on the policy payout that covers the insured debt.
+For example, if a couple has a credit life policy on their home loan, and one of them passes away, the policy would effectively remove their obligation to pay further on that loan.
+The survivor would not be obligated to pay any taxes on the policy payout that covers the insured debt.

 Frequently asked questions

-No, as credit life insurance is covering a loan instead of a person, medical exams are not required.
+No, as credit life insurance covers a loan instead of a policyholder’s death benefit, medical exams are not required.

 In most situations, you will not owe taxes when your credit life insurance policy goes into effect to cover your loan.

 Rarely.
-Since the policy is covering a loan instead of an individual, exclusions are far less common than with traditional life insurance.
+Since the policy covers a loan instead of an individual, exclusions are far less common than with traditional life insurance.